etiennedevaux/warksar/README.md

 #### 1.1.4 Skeleton

-The Skeleton Structure was broadly agreed as
+The Skeleton Structure was initially agreed as

 1. Home Page - containing the four key calls to action

-2. About - with a drop down menu (rather than a page) showing What We Do and Our History
+2. About - with a drop down menu (rather than a page) showing What We Do and Our History, there will be no actual About page.

-3. What We Do - describing the work of the tam
+3. What We Do - describing the work of the team

-4. Events - listing events in which the team participated (this was at the start of the wireframing)
+4. Events - listing events in which the team participated
+*This was at the start of the wireframing as it was felt it overlapped with social media*

 5. Get Involved - during the wireframing this evolved into a simpler Join Us section